mpdesantis/comp3005-project/README.md

 ### `doc/`
 Project documentation, including the project report.

+### `erd/`
+Entity-Relationship Diagrams used in the development of this database.

+### `rds/`
+Relational Database Schema used in the development of this database.
+Contains initial and revised/normalized schema.

 ### `sql/`
 PostgreSQL Data Definition Language and Data Manipulation Language files for creating and populating a sample instance of the relational database used in this project, as well as some additional queries for demonstration.

 <a id="notes"></a>
 ## Notes
 Thanks!!